 Women’s Football Alliance

 The WFA is based in Exeter, California, and co-owned by Jeff and Lisa King.
 Jeff King is a former semi-pro football player who was inducted into the Minor League Football News Hall of Fame.
-His wife, Lisa, is a wide receiver for the Central Cal War Angels of the WFA.
+His wife, Lisa, is a wide receiver for the Los Angeles Warriors of the WFA.

 The Women’s Football Alliance began play in 2009, when several members of the National Women’s Football Association (NWFA) reorganized into a new league structure.
 The WFA’s non-profit business model changed the sport by charging franchises 70 percent lower fees than other women’s leagues in operation.
 Furthermore, 75 percent of the money raised by the WFA was invested right back into the member teams and their players.